FlamingFury00/ChronoChess/chronochess-enhanced/WARP.md

 ## Architecture Overview

-ChronoChess Enhanced is an idle-autobattler chess hybrid built with React, TypeScript, and Vite.
+ChronoChess is an idle-autobattler chess hybrid built with React, TypeScript, and Vite.
 The architecture follows a modular pattern with clear separation of concerns.

 ### Core Systems Integration